From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: The Proposed Method

 As we discussed above, the spectral dimensionality of hyperspectral face image is very high, but the training sample number of available hyperspectral face image dataset is extremely small.
 Therefore, to well represent the high-dimensional hyperspectral face image, one possible solution is to expand the training set by synthesizing new training samples.

 In this paper, we develop a self-representation learning method to synthesize the face image.
 In particular, we assume that all face images are from the same source, \emph{i.e.}, the mean face, and there is a path from the mean face to the individual face.
-As shown in the Fig. \ref{fig:trainingsamples}, the faces on the red line can be seen as transforming the mean face (top right) to the individual face (bottom left).
 Therefore, we can use some states on the path to obtain new samples.
 Mathematically, the self-representation based face synthesis method can be described as following,

 where $x_i$ is the sample to be reconstructed, $\{x_j|j\not=i, 1\le j\le N\}$ are the training samples except $x_i$ itself, and $w(x_i,x_j)$ represents the reconstruction weight corresponding to $x_j$.
 From the above definitions, we can learn that the synthesized training sample is a linear combination of the training samples except itself.
 In particular, the combination weight is proportional to the similarity between current sample $x_i$ and the remaining training samples $x_j$,